saiftynet/ASCIILOSCOPE/README.md

 # ASCIILOSCOPE
 An oscilloscope in ASCII

 The objective of this utility is to create a real time graphical monitoring of changing data from a terminal.
 The target applications may be monitoring electrical signals.
 Clearly this is not as representative as a true graphical display, but it allows a simple illustration of input changes.
 For my purposes it will allow me to select multipliers and offsets adjustments for signal captures by sensors for other applications.
 It is also a test bed for the development of CursesSprites and eventual PerlayStation Terminal Games Console.
 The development of these have been temporarily paused while I improve my understanding of terminal applications development (I am thinking of eventually disposing of Curses altogether).
 See [CHANGES](https://github.com/saiftynet/ASCIILOSCOPE/blob/master/CHANGES.md) for updates.
+Conversion to a GUI, vector tracing appplication is projected, and may only required minor changes.

 ![Screenshot1](https://github.com/saiftynet/ASCIILOSCOPE/blob/master/images/asciiloscope.gif)